alfredoLimo/ANDA/static_mode_guide.md

 - `random_order: bool` Shuffling the order of probabilities of feature assignment for each client.
 When **False**, all clients will have a similar ratio of labels. (e.g. red is the most possible color for all)

-- `show_distribution: bool` Verbose for printing out the distributions.
+- `verbose: bool` Verbose for printing out the distributions.

 ### label_skew
 > Creating label-skewed sub-datasets.

 -  `scaling_label_low, scaling_label_high: float` A scaling factor range (randomly uniformly chosen between) for non-IID-ness with a softmax function. **0** as uniformly distributed, (fine-tune a higher scaling factor for optimal results).

+- `verbose: bool` Verbose for printing out the distributions.

 ### feature_label_skew
 > Creating feature-skewed sub-datasets with (image) rotation and coloring, while labels are also skewed.